spdx/license-list-XML/DOCS/xml-fields.md

 Some licenses contain portions of language that can match to a variety of alternative texts.
 This is called "replaceable text", and is denoted with the **`<alt>...</alt>`** tag.

 The **<alt>** tag includes two attributes:
-* `name`: specifies a unique name for this matching element
+* `name`: specifies a unique name for this matching element.
+If there is more than one of the same element, it is good practice and recommended to add numbers for such similar alt tags.
 * `match`: specifies a [POSIX extended regular expression (ERE)](http://pubs.opengroup.org/onlinepubs/9699919799/) for what text will match

 Note that an example of actually-matching text should be included between the `<alt>` and `</alt>` tags, as the specified example is what will be rendered on the SPDX License List website page and in license text files provided by SPDX.
 To the extent a license has a "canonical" or "most commonly used" standard language, use that in the match between the `alt` tags.